 The first steps for the COS rewrite project were completed.
 User stories were gathered to build and rank the product backlog (in other terms: a wish list) for the Information Technology (IT) developers to work with.
 The Financial Analyst developed a "User Story" Google Form that collected users' wants, needs, wishes, etc. for the COS system.
 Information was gathered and ranked by the Inner Circle Group.
 After this first step was completed, IT was pulled off this project to work on more pressing projects.
 Because of this delay, IT is now tasked with further investigating other existing workflow software options that can be utilized in lieu of a total rewrite in ASP.NET.
-Although the project was anticipated to start up again during spring 2018 - it did not and has been placed on hold yet another year.
-Project meetings were to be scheduled during late summer 2019.
+Although the project was anticipated to start up again during spring 2019 - it did not and has been placed on hold yet another year.
+It is unknown when this COS re-write will be started again.